'Be anxious for nothing..." ~Philippians 4:6

 They party, go to scheduled interviews, or maybe they go to bed, too.

 It was a big deal.
-I imagine that the intense pressure is still on--that pressure many have felt since the first time someone who TRULY experienced terror, rejection, and racial discrimination preached, "You have to be twice as good and work twice as hard.
+I imagine that the intense pressure is still on--that pressure many have felt since the first time someone who TRULY experienced terror, rejection, and racial discrimination preached, "You have to be twice as good, and work twice as hard.
 You represent your race.
 Don't embarrass us".

 Sometimes, it really is enough to just be a part of a thing.

-Maybe winning isn't everything all of the time.
-Maybe there's no reason to be disappointed, suspicious, despondent, bitter, angry or sad.
-The Black girls who made us so proud did their jobs honorably, skillfully, got paid, and were on to the next project.
-Did they even have the grand competition that is The Academy Awards in mind as they worked?
+The Black girls who made us so proud, did their jobs honorably, skillfully, got paid, and were on to the next project.

-Still, we held our breaths and hoped the Black girls would win, like we've always done since the Black girls have been invited to play.
-Black girls have always been in the game.
-Are we guilty of only focusing on the negative?
+Still, we held our breaths, and hoped the Black girls would win, like we've always done since the Black girls have been reluctantly invited to play.

 Had they BOTH walked away with statuettes, it would have been really nice.
-Our collective pride over something of which we had no part, except to cheer, would have been immense.
+Our collective pride over something, of which we had no part, except to cheer, would have been immense.

 "They were in amazing acting company, though."